Organisations we work with

 Institute of Corporate Responsibility and Sustainability (ICRS)

-The ICRS is the UK's professional body for corporate responsibility and sustainability, which helps organisations demonstrate their commitment to responsible and sustainable business, share best practice and help build their CR and sustainability capacity through dedicated member events.
+The ICRS is the UK's professional body for corporate responsibility and sustainability.
+It helps organisations demonstrate their commitment to responsible and sustainable business, share best practice and help build their CR and sustainability capacity through dedicated member events.

 Stonewall Diversity Champion Membership

-Lesbian, gay, bisexual and transgender people bring value to organisations by providing a different set of experiences and perspectives.
+Lesbian, gay, bisexual and transgender (LGBT) people bring value to organisations by providing a different set of experiences and perspectives.
 Stonewall helps hundreds of organisations recognise the benefits of these perspectives for all employees, service users and members of the community.
-The Diversity Champions Programme is a world-leading employers' programme for making sure all lesbian, gay, bisexual and transgender staff are accepted without exception in the workplace.
+The Diversity Champions Programme is a world-leading employers' programme for making sure all LGBT staff are accepted without exception in the workplace.

 Women's Engineering Society (WES)